Hubmakerlabs/replicatr/README.md

 excessively complex layering on top of HTTP and TCP, and for rapid synchronisation between to nodes on a network, a UDP based, binary encoded format is far more suitable.
-For this, any number of implementations could be added, at minimum, QUIC and Protocol Buffers.
+For this, any number of implementations could be added, at minimum, QUIC and Protocol Buffers should be added, as these are widely supported and more efficient.

 Likewise, for cases of bulk synchronisation without a latency minimisation requirement, the efficiently encoded form of the map of data objects associated